Moontalks by Atom Seven

 A Lua (feminine) Der Mond (masculine) The Moon (neutral)

 Moon Talks is a unique and immersive art installation that will transport visitors to the heart of the Moon’s rhythm and intelligence.
-Presented in Berlin, the installation combines sound, video, mapping, and spatial architecture to create a truly one-of-a-kind experience.
+To be presented in Berlin, the installation combines sound, video, mapping, and spatial architecture to create a truly one-of-a-kind experience.